learn-co-students/nyc-web-students-042219/30-bookliker-review/bookliker-practice-challenge/README.md

 # Lecture Goals

+- DOMContentLoaded
+- Working with APIs
+  - Structuring fetch requests
-- Application State
+- Local State vs Server State
+  - When to use it
+  - How to manipulate it
+    - Array methods
+  - Re-rendering vs fine-grained DOM manipulation
+- Using Datasets and HTML attributes
 - Code organization
-  - Event delegation
-- `fetch` with different HTTP Verbs (`POST`, `PATCH`, `DELETE`)
-  - Organizing fetches
-- Dataset attributes in elements you're creating
-- Re-rendering vs fine-grained DOM manipulation
 - Optimistic vs Pessimistic rendering
 - **BONUS** Adapters for APIs